mikemey01/Markets/README.md

 # Setup
 Markets currently only operates with the TradeKing API.
 TradeKing has no minimum for access to their API which is ideal for starting algo trading.
 A TradeKing brokerage account is required.

-Fork the repository then create a class titled APIKeys then copy the body of the APIKeysTemplate class into it.
+Fork the repository, create a class titled APIKeys, then copy the body of the APIKeysTemplate class into it.
 Populate your TradeKing API keys and account number and you’re good to go.
 ```java
 public class APIKeys {